Skip to content

 Note: Each service by service belongs to the project (project), service (service), environment (env), version (version) by ":" patchwork, example: "project1: service: env: version"

-Example of configuring configs toml format:
+Example of configuring configs in toml format:

 enabled_service = [